Lin777/Regis/FAQ/ShowStadisticsOfConference.md

-# Show stadistics of conference
+# Show statistics of conference

 If you want to see how many attendees are registered, the quantity of t shirt with their size and others, you need to follow the next steps: